 Contract Dispute.
 On January 21, 2019, Serenity gave notice to Specialty Pharma of an alleged breach of the parties' Noctiva license agreement.
 Serenity alleges that Specialty Pharma breached its contractual obligation to devote commercially reasonable efforts to the commercialization of Noctiva and seeks unspecified damages.
 On January 27, 2019, Specialty Pharma notified Serenity of a claim for \$1.7 million in damages as a result of Serenity's breach of its contractual obligation to pay the costs of the Ferring Litigation.
 Serenity's notice to Specialty Pharma invoked the dispute resolution provisions of the Noctiva license agreement, which culminate in arbitration, but neither party has yet initiated an arbitration proceeding or filed suit.
+On July 24, 2020, Specialty Pharma sought bankruptcy court approval of a settlement agreement by and between it, Avadel US Holdings, and Serenity.
+Before the commencement of Specialty Pharma's bankruptcy case, Serenity asserted claims against Specialty Pharma and Avadel US Holdings collectively in an amount no less than \$50,000, and after the commencement of the bankruptcy case, Serenity asserted a \$3,096 claim against Specialty Pharma and voted to reject its Chapter 11 plan of liquidation.
+The settlement agreement provides for a global resolution of these disputes by way of an \$800 payment from Avadel US Holdings to Serenity, a mutual exchange of general releases, and the withdrawal of Serenity's claim and vote in Specialty Pharma's bankruptcy case.
+Specialty Pharma's of Serenity's claim and vote in Specialty Pharma's bankruptcy case.
+Specialty releases, and the withdrawal of Serenity's claim and vote in Specialty Pharma's bankruptcy case.
+Specialty Pharma's of Serenity's claim and vote in Specialty Pharma's bankruptcy case.
+Specialty Pharma's of Serenity's claim and vote in Specialty Pharma's bankruptcy case.
+Specialty Pharma's of Serenity's claim and vote in Specialty Pharma's bankruptcy case.
+Specialty Pharma's of Serenity's claim and vote in Specialty Pharma's bankr

 Exela Litigation.
 On January 7, 2020, Exela filed a complaint against us and our subsidiary, Avadel Legacy, in the United States District for the District of Delaware.
 The complaint alleges infringement of a certain Exela patent related to its cysteine hydrochloride product.
 Exela is most notably seeking i) a declaratory judgment that the Nouress product infringes its patent, ii) an injunction (both preliminary and permanent) precluding the launch of Nouress, and iii) monetary damages (including enhanced damages, prejudgment interest and attorneys' fees) in the event Nouress is commercially launched and found to infringe Exela's patent.
-The current deadline for Avadel to respond to Exela's complaint is May 29, 2020.
+On July 8, 2020, the parties jointly filed a Stipulation and Proposed Order of Dismissal with the United States District Court for the District of Delaware, and the Court signed and approved that proposed order the same day, thus concluding this litigation for the Avadel entities involved.